pelagios/recogito2/README.md

 # Recogito 2

-Development home of Recogito v2.0 - a Linked Data annotation tool for texts and images.
+Home of Recogito v2.0 - a Linked Data annotation tool for texts and images.
 Track our progress on [Waffle.io](http://waffle.io/pelagios/recogito2).

 ## Prerequisites